danielabar/meblog/src/markdown/gatsby5-distinct-query.md

 An aggregation resolver is a type of resolver function that aggregates data from multiple sources into a single field on a GraphQL node.
 In addition to the distinct aggregation, Gatsby also supports group, min, max, and sum.
 I couldn't find documentation about these built-in resolvers but here's a <a class="markdown-link" href="https://github.com/gatsbyjs/gatsby/pull/30789">PR</a> where some of them got introduced.
 It's also possible to create your own <a class="markdown-link" href="https://www.gatsbyjs.com/docs/reference/graphql-data-layer/schema-customization/#createresolvers-api">custom resolvers</a>.
 </aside>

-Using the `distinct` resolver will produce output like this:
+Running the above query will produce output like this:

 ```json
 {